qiningliu1/race-to-the-raft/TASKS-CRITERIA.md

 ### Task 3: Constructors
 For the avoidance of doubt, the following lists the minimal information that we expect to find in your object-oriented representation of the game by the time your D2C submission is complete for task 3.
 Please note that this is the bare minimum to collect the task 3 mark in D2C.
 Depending on the details of your design, you may need to store additional information in your objects in order to be eligible for the marks associated with good object-oriented design.

-- The state of each square in the board
+- The state of each square in the newBoard
-- The location of cats on the board
+- The location of cats on the newBoard
 - The cards in each of the decks
 - The cards in the player's hand
 - The status of each cat: Exhausted or Not exhausted